By Dan Wright, Head of Supply Chain

 Striving for operational excellence

 Overall, we are encouraged how our systems and processes are having a positive impact on how we drive operational efficiencies across our business.
-There is of course, much work still to be done and we look forward to continue working with OEUK and the network of businesses actively collaborating to drive the supply chain principles work forward for the commercial benefit of all.
+There is of course, much work still to be done and we look forward to continue working with OEUK and the network of businesses actively collaborating to drive the supply chain principles work forward for the benefit of all.